 Side effects

-The most common side effects of treatment are:
+The most common side effects during treatment:

-• increased blood glucose,
+• increased blood glucose levels,

 • arterial hypertension,